Fort Ingall

-Fort Ingall was originally a British fieldwork built in Cabano, Quebec, Canada in 1839 for the Aroostook War between Great Britain and the United States of America.
+Fort Ingall was originally a British fieldwork built in Cabano (now in Témiscouata-sur-le-Lac), Quebec, Canada, in 1839 for the Aroostook War between British North America and the United States.

 The site now features a reconstructed 19th-century fort museum containing exhibits about the fort's history and the Aroostook War, as well as artifacts recovered from the site.
 In season, guided tours demonstrate the soldiers' lives during that time.

 History

-In 1839, Lt.
-Frederick Lenox Ingall was ordered to build a fieldwork on the Lake Temiscouata.
-In the summer, three barracks, one for the officers, and two for the men were erected near the Lake, at the end of the road from Riviere-du-Loup.
+In 1839 Lieutenant Frederick Lenox Ingall was ordered to build a fieldwork on the Lake Temiscouata.
+In the summer, three barracks, one for the officers, and two for the men were erected near the lake, at the end of the road from Rivière-du-Loup.
 A small detachment of the 24th Regiment of Foot arrived in the summer.
 The detachment consisted of only 12 men with their 6 wives and 11 children.
 In the following years, the original small fieldwork became a fortified fort of 12 barracks surrounded by a 12-foot stockade.
-Three other Regiments occupied the Fort between 1839 and 1841, the 11th, the 56th and the 68th of Foot, in order, with a maximum occupation of 200 men.
+Three other regiments occupied the Fort between 1839 and 1841, the 11th, the 56th, and the 68th Regiments of Foot, with a maximum occupation of 200 men.

-In 1842, the treaty of Webster-Ashburton settled the boundary, thereby ending the war.
+In 1842m the Webster–Ashburton Treaty settled the boundary, thereby ending the war.

-According to local oral tradition, the Fort was demolished by the first inhabitants of Cabano in the 1900s, who used the large wood logs to build their houses.
-By the 1920s, nothing remained of the Fort.
+According to local oral tradition, the fort was demolished by the first inhabitants of Cabano in the 1900s, who used the large wood logs to build their houses.
+By the 1920s, nothing remained of the fort.

-Bt the 1950s, the Fort was almost forgotten, relegated to a legend, until the archeological excavations of the 60s.
-In 1972, the Fort was reconstructed to its original dimensions, using 19th-century construction techniques.
+By the 1950s Fort Ingall was almost forgotten and relegated to legend until the archaeological excavations of the 1960s.
+These excavations, conducted in 1967 and 1968 by the Société historique de Cabano, confirmed the location of the fort.
+Excavations uncovered the foundations of several buildings, including the kitchen, officers' dormitory, powder magazine, and sections of the palisade, along with various artifacts such as porcelain, bottles, clay pipes, and military insignias.

+In 1972, the fort was reconstructed to its original dimensions using 19th-century construction techniques, funded by a $1 million grant from the Quebec Ministry of Cultural Affairs.
+The first phase of reconstruction focused on rebuilding the dormitories, while a second phase in 1977 saw the construction of the blockhouse and latrines.

-Fort Ingall is now owned by a non-profit organization, the Historical and Archeological Society of Temiscouata.
+However, in 1980, funding for further reconstruction was denied, leaving six additional buildings unreconstructed.
+The fort is now owned by a non-profit organization, the Historical and Archeological Society of Temiscouata, which continues to manage the site.

+Cultural and recreational role

+Despite the halt in reconstruction, Fort Ingall continued to serve as a cultural site.
+In the 1980s and the 1990s, initiatives such as the creation of the Café de l'Adjudant and the Témiscouata Roseraie (the second-largest rose garden in Quebec) added cultural value to the site.
+The rose garden symbolized peace and the non-violent resolution of the Aroostook War.

+The fort also became a hub for historical reenactments and educational activities, including the formation of the Garrison of Lake Témiscouata in 2007, which brought military reenactments and educational programs to the fort.